Petition To Cancel Brexit Breaks U.K. Government Website, Tops 1 Million Signatures

 In response to that earlier signature drive, the House of Commons' Petitions Committee held a debate on March 11.

-"One of the things I wanted to use this debate for was to remind people that the 48 percent feel strongly too," said MP Daniel Zeichner of Cambridge, when he raised the subject for debate.
+"One of the things I wanted to use this debate for was to remind people that the 48 percent feel strongly too," said member of Parliament Daniel Zeichner of Cambridge, when he raised the subject for debate.

-May set the Brexit timeline in motion in March of 2017, when she officially invoked Article 50.
+May set the Brexit timeline in motion in March 2017, when she officially invoked Article 50.
 She reached a draft withdrawal deal with the EU in November, but Parliament has repeatedly rejected her plans.
 The delays have increased the possibility that the U.K. could leave the EU without a deal; they've also driven public frustration and talk of a potential new Brexit vote.

 During last week's debate on the previous petition, Zeichner said that in his view, the question of leaving the EU should be put back before the public for a new vote.